course-dprep/consumer-rating-insights-Yelp/README.md

 rmarkdown
 tidyr
 ```
-The packages can be installed using the ```install.packages``` command, or by running the Install_Pacakages script in the subfolders DataExploration, DataPreperation and Analysis.
+The packages can be installed using the ```install.packages``` command, or by running the Install_Pacakages scripts in the subfolders DataExploration, DataPreperation and Analysis.

 ## Running the Code